weleoka/soa-g2-web-ui/WORKLOG.md

 Fixed: passing prop moduleId from dynamic path param to child components.

 LAST: object mapping so incoming submission object from middleware can be used in the frontend domain.
 This is to be done with interface object in resultsApiService.js

+# Kai 2020-11-23 17:18 UTC
+Submissions available in UI.
+Next is to implement the POST endpoint to verify the submission grade, i.e. passing it to Ladok.